Lectures & Conferences

 KU Law hosts a variety of events throughout the year, including an engaging series of conferences, workshops, lectures and symposia.

 For a full list of upcoming events, visit the KU Law Events Calendar.

-The Casad lecture series is named in honor of Professor Emeritus Robert C. Casad, who has been on the faculty at the KU School of Law since 1959 and is internationally known for his scholarship in comparative civil procedure.
+The Casad lecture series is named in honor of Professor Emeritus Robert C. Casad, joined the faculty at the KU School of Law since 1959 and is internationally known for his scholarship in comparative civil procedure.
 He retired from classroom teaching in 1997 but continues to conduct research and publish books and articles.

 Past Casad lecture speakers and topics include:

 - "Forced Together, Never Sustainable?
 Post-Conflict Federalism in Bosnia and Herzegovina"

 - “Comparing Constitutions in the Global Era: Opportunities, Purposes and Challenges”

 - “Twentieth-Century Sovereign Debtors: From Germany to Greece”